Ian-Gabaraev/Bat-Sonar-Listener/README.md

-# 🦇 Bat Sonar Listener
+# 🦇 Bat Sonar: Listener

 **Bat Sonar:Listener** is a C application that captures ultrasonic microphone data, performs lightweight acoustic analysis, and sends results as JSON to a remote monitor (Android app) over MQTT or AWS.